dominique2204/Dominique-E-Portfolio/README.md

 ### 🧠 Reflection

-**S**: The final step was to submit my CV to the training coordinator and to companies that I would wish to intern for.
+**S**: I have recorded a mock interview video for prospective companies and as a practice interview.
-**T**: Ensure timely and correct submission of a professional resume.
+**T**: The task was to practice how i would respond in a real interview.
-**A**: I reviewed the CV format, checked for errors, and submitted it via Github and through email.
+**A**: I completed questions from online surveys to practice for my interviews.
 **R**: Submission was accepted, and I am still awaiting feedback on its structure and clarity.

 ---